 Any tile that is rectangle in shape will lead you to a final question of which way do I want to lay them.
 I decided to break this down into two simple decisions Horizontal or Vertical.
 Most bathroom tiles we lay in our bathroom renovations throughout Perth, Western Australia are done Horizontal, why you may ask.
-Well most people like the feel of tiles laid horizontal i have found its's really as simple as that but below i will break down these reasons why i think this is the case
+Well most people like the feel of tiles laid horizontal I have found it’s really as simple as that but below I will break down these reasons why I think this is the case.

 Obviously laying tiles horizontally or vertically wouldn’t make any difference to the actual space of your bathroom in an actual sense but more on the visual side of space it does..
 You can trick your mind into thinking that space is longer or higher than it really is.

 The bathroom below is a recent renovation we did in Willetton.
 The room is 1700mm x 1700mm, which is small by most standards for bathrooms, but by using the stonewash dark 300mm x 600mm from the floor upwards vertically we have made the room feel expansive.

 You should always lay your bathroom tiles vertically when you are wanting to achieve height in a room.
 The best-case scenario for laying vertical tiles is when you have a limited bathroom floor space but lots of walls.
 It will visually open up space, giving you the illusion that the bathroom is higher than it actually is.
 Keep in mind the grout joints are crucial in this as you can see below if it matches perfectly you can’t really tell which way it’s laid.
 The other key point to which way to lay tiles is borders or stripes draw your eyes to the flow of a room below is a bathroom renovation in Canning Vale, WA where the grey metal border is laid horizontal against a vertical wall tile as mentioned if you cant see the grout lines whatever dominates in tone will dictate the room.